up-n-atom/8311/docs/posts/accessing-the-ont.md

 A static IP on the same subnet provides direct, local access to the ONT.
-This approach streamlines setup by establishing a simple local connection, allowing devices to communicate directly without requiring traffic to cross network boundaries or utilize a gateway
+This approach streamlines setup by establishing a simple local connection, allowing devices to communicate directly without requiring traffic to cross network boundaries or utilize a gateway.

 While this configuration serves as a foundational exercise in core networking, it represents an incomplete solution for a typical SOHO setup.
 In these environments, the WAN interface must simultaneously maintain a public internet